fbpx

 The water inside your hot water unit must be stored at 60°C or higher to prevent unhealthy bacteria from growing.
 However, the water temperature in your home only needs to be around 45-50°C.

 So, if you often find yourself mixing in cold water to reach a comfortable temperature, it’s better to lower the maximum water temperature.
 To achieve this without exposing your water heater to dangerous bacteria, ask your plumber about tempering valves and thermostatic mixing valves.
-These valves can be installed to control the temperature coming out of your taps and faucets, ensuring it does not exceed 50°C without affecting the storage temperature in your hot water tank.
+These professionals can install the valves to control the temperature coming out of your taps and faucets, ensuring it does not exceed 50°C without affecting the storage temperature in your hot water tank.
 Doing this will not only lower energy consumption but also eliminate the chance of injury or burns.

 8. Clear the Area Around your Unit